"The U.S. Food and Drug Administration today approved Otezla (apremilast) to treat adults with active psoriatic arthritis (PsA).

 There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to OTEZLA during pregnancy.
 Information about the registry can be obtained by calling 1-877-311-8972.

 Adequate and well-controlled studies with OTEZLA have not been conducted in pregnant women.
-In animal embryo-fetal development studies, the administration of apremilast to cynomolgus monkeys during organogenesis resulted in dose-related increases in abortion/embryo-fetal death at dose exposures 2.1-times the maximal recommended human therapeutic dose (MRHD) and no adverse effect at an exposure of 1.4-times the MRHD.
+In animal embryo-fetal development studies, the administration of apremilast to cynomolgus monkeys during organogenesis resulted in dose-related increases in abortion/embryo-fetal death at dose exposures 2.1-times the maximum recommended human therapeutic dose (MRHD) and no adverse effect at an exposure of 1.4-times the MRHD.
 In mice, there were no apremilast induced malformations up to exposures 4.0-times the MRHD.
 The incidences of malformations and pregnancy loss in human pregnancies have not been established for OTEZLA.
-However, all pregnancies, regardless of drug exposure, have a background rate of 2 to 4% for major malformations, and 15 to 20% for pregnancy loss.
+However, all pregnancies, regardless of drug exposure, have a background rate of 2% to 4% for major malformations, and 15% to 20% for pregnancy loss.
 OTEZLA should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.